There’s a quote attributed to French author Antoine de Saint-Exupery that, roughly translated, says:

 Only the last two types of customer make any sense for a photography business.

-To service the first type of customer, a photographer has to do a large sales volume which the photographer can’t do because there are only 24 hours in a day.
+To service the first type of customer, a photographer has to do a large sales volume.
+But a photographer can’t do this because there are only 24 hours in a day.
 The second type of customer is a high maintenance, money-losing pain.

-The photographer’s business challenge is not “spend less” versus “spend more” (i.e. trying to get the first two types of customer to spend more) but rather between “good enough” (the third type of customer) and “won’t settle for anything less” (the fourth type of customer).
+The photographer’s business challenge is not “spend less” versus “spend more” (i.e. trying to get the first two types of customer to spend more).
+But rather, it’s between “good enough” (the third type of customer) and “won’t settle for anything less” (the fourth type of customer).

-The third type of customer might be a photographer’s bread-and-butter but the fourth type of customer is usually more enjoyable to work for, more appreciative, more loyal and better paying.
+The third type of customer might be a photographer’s bread-and-butter customer.
+But the fourth type of customer is usually more enjoyable to work for, more appreciative, more loyal and better paying.

-The fourth type of customer often knows more – more about photography, more about how to use that photography and more about what’s possible with photography.
+The fourth type of customer often knows more – more about photography, more about how to use photography, and more about what’s possible with photography.
 All of this “more” can come from how a photographer markets their photo business.

 Once a customer understands the benefits of better quality work, they (hopefully) won’t settle for anything less.